joenkl/candidate-project/README.md

 Provided in the repo are found different sub-folders of importance:

 - client
+- server-go
-- server
+- server-js

-The `client` folder is the front-end, which is the basic skeleton of a React app generated using `npx create-react-app`.
+The `client` folder is the front-end, which is bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-The `server` folder is a basic Go API built using Gin-Gonic `https://github.com/gin-gonic/gin`  which runs on port `8000` and will connect to MongoDB on `localhost:27017` (which is set up with docker).
+The `server-js` folder is a basic express app which runs on port `8000` and will connect to MongoDB on `localhost:27017` (which is set up with docker).
+This contains some pre-existing data that is stored in the `data` folder.

+The `server-go` folder is the server, which is bootstrapped with [ Gin-Gonic](https://github.com/gin-gonic/gin), which runs on port `8000` and will connect to MongoDB on `localhost:27017` (which is set up with docker).
 This contains some pre-existing data that is stored in the `data` folder.

 ### To be done before interview